Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) achieve state-of-the-art results on various tasks such as speech recognition, object detection or machine translation (\cite{DeepLearning}).
+Deep Neural Networks (DNNs) achieve state-of-the-art results on various tasks such as speech recognition, object detection, text generation or machine translation \citep{DeepLearning}.
 Usually, DNNs are trained on a large amount of training data in order to generalize to similar, but unseen test data.
 However, gathering labeled data, which is needed for supervised learning methods, is both labor-intensive and time-consuming.
-Thus, it is desirable to increase the data-efficiency, i.e. to ensure good performance even when training data is limited.
+Thus, it is desirable to increase the data efficiency to obtain a good performance even when available data is limited.

-Furthermore, DNNs are afflicted by some key disadvantages when being applied in fields with strict safety requirements such as autonomous driving.
-In these fields, DNNs need to be robust and explainable in order to enable assessing their behavior in safety-critical cases.
-This contradicts the current approach of threatening DNNs as a black box and training them in an end-to-end fashion.

-Finally, the solution space of all parameters within deep neural networks is high-dimensional which impedes finding the optimal solution to the learning problem.
+Furthermore, DNNs suffer from some key disadvantages, especially when applied in fields with strict safety requirements such as robotics, autonomous driving or medical imaging.
+In these fields, DNNs need to be robust and explainable to allow assessing their behavior in safety-critical cases.
+This contradicts the current approach of treating DNNs as a black box and training them in an end-to-end fashion.
+Finally, the solution space of all possible DNN parameters is high-dimensional which impedes finding the optimal solution to the learning problem.
 Thus, it makes sense to restrict the solution space using problem-dependent, reasonable constraints.

-Consequently, current research tries to combine expert knowledge - e.g. the knowledge utilized to design classical pattern recognition systems - with the architectures and optimization methods of DNNs.
-This is often called a \textbf{hybrid approach} aiming to combine the best of both worlds: state-of-the-art results by data-driven optimization while using as few labeled training samples as needed.
+Consequently, current research tries to combine expert knowledge -- e.g. the knowledge utilized to design classical pattern recognition systems -- with the architectures and optimization methods of DNNs.
+This is often called a \textbf{hybrid approach} aiming to combine the best of both worlds: state-of-the-art results by data-driven optimization while obtaining improved performance from limited data.
 Additionally, an explainable, robust system behavior is desired.

 Expert knowledge can be expressed in many different ways.
-A simple example is knowledge about the expected size of different objects in images for object detection.
-A more sophisticated one is the exact definition of a filter sequence used to detect those objects.
-However, this kind of prior knowledge is hard to formalize which makes it difficult to include it into a neural network in a principled manner.
-Another possibility to incorporate knowledge is to model a prior distribution over the output of a neural network in order to predict a posterior distribution with a Bayesian neural network.
+A simple example is knowledge about the expected size of different objects in images for object detection, used for the \textit{anchor boxes} in object detectors.
+A more sophisticated example is the exact definition of a filter sequence used to detect those objects.
+However, this kind of prior knowledge is hard to formalize which makes it difficult to include it into a DNN in a principled manner.
+Another possibility is to model a prior distribution over the output of a neural network in order to predict a posterior distribution utilizing a Bayesian neural network.